dwavesystems/dwave-cloud-client/docs/intro.rst

-As described in the :std:doc:`Using a D-Wave System <oceandocs:overview/dwavesys>` section of Ocean Documentation, for your code to access remote D-Wave compute resources, you must configure communication through SAPI; for example, your code needs the SAPI URL and your API token for authentication.
+As described in the :std:doc:`Using a D-Wave System <oceandocs:overview/dwavesys>` section of Ocean Documentation, for your code to access remote D-Wave compute resources, you must configure communication through SAPI; for example, your code needs your API token for authentication.
 D-Wave Cloud Client provides multiple options for configuring the required information: